FX7/RTwoM/README.md

 This is a Spigot/Paper plugin, which will offer access to the Bukkit API via REST calls.

-For example you can get the last location of player *steve* via the simple simple curl call:
+For example you can get the last location of player *steve* via the simple curl call:

 *curl -H "App-Name: testApp" -H "App-Key: 1234-abcd" X GET "http://localhost:8080/rest/v1/player/steve/getLastLocation"*